 The investment guidelines that have been established with each investment manager provide parameters within which the investment managers agree to operate, including criteria that determine eligible and ineligible securities, diversification requirements and credit quality standards, where applicable.
 Investment managers agree to obtain written approval for deviations from stated investment style or guidelines.
-As of December 31, 2023, no investment manager was responsible for more than 28% of total U.S. pension plan assets.
+As of December 31, 2024, no investment manager was responsible for more than 24% of total U.S. pension plan assets.

-Our target allocation of 18% equity securities is composed of 81% global equities, 11% emerging market equities and 8% domestic small-cap and mid-cap equities.
-Optimal returns through our investments in global equities are achieved through security selection as well as country and sector diversification.
-As of December 31, 2023, investments in our common stock accounted for 9% of total global equities and 5% of total U.S. pension plan assets.
-Our investments in global equities are intended to provide diversified exposure to both U.S. and non-U.S. equity markets.
-Our investments in both emerging market equities and domestic small-cap and mid-cap equities may experience large swings in their market value.
-Our investments in these asset classes are selected based on capital appreciation potential.
+Our target allocation of 21% equity securities is primarily composed of public equities.
+Optimal returns are achieved through security selection as well as country and sector diversification.
+As of December 31, 2024, investments in our common stock accounted for 9% of total equity securities and 4% of total U.S. pension plan assets.
+Our investments in public equities are intended to provide diversified exposure to both U.S. and non-U.S. equity markets.

 Our target allocation of 47% fixed-income securities is composed of 62% long-duration bonds and 38% with multi-strategy alternative credit managers.
 Long-duration bonds are intended to provide a stable rate of return through investments in high-quality publicly traded debt securities.
-Our investments in long-duration bonds are diversified in order to mitigate duration and
+Our investments in long-duration bonds are diversified in order to mitigate duration and credit exposure.
+Multi-strategy alternative credit managers invest in a combination of high-yield bonds, bank loans, structured credit and emerging market debt.
+These investments are in lower-rated and non-rated debt securities, which generally produce higher returns compared to long-duration bonds and also help diversify our overall fixed-income portfolio.